The 10 worst therapists…

 Eloquent, confident, witty, and usually good looking, the ‘guru’ therapist is able to enthrall and dazzle audiences with their charisma and charm.
 They show therapists the errors of their ways and how they have been doing it all wrong for so long, and how if they do it their way it will be better.

-The guru therapist has a slick persona and a slicker marketing campaign that quickly develops a loyal following of disciples and sycophants who hang off every word they say.
-They reject and attack any critic or skeptic of the guru as disrespectful or unprofessional and refuse to debate with any impertinent up start who has any opposing views.
+The guru therapist has a slick website and marketing image, they develop a loyal following and surround themselves with sycophants who hang off every word they say.
+They reject and attack any skeptisim or critique as being disrespectful or having an impolite ‘tone’ and so refuse to debate with any impertinent up start who has any opposing views.

-The ‘guru’ therapist will also have many anecdotal stories, pictures and videos of amazing instant results and improvements, they may even do live demonstrations of these impressive feats during their courses ‘shows’ and book launches.
+The ‘guru’ therapist will have many, many anecdotal stories, pictures and videos of patients demonstrating amazing instant improvements, they may even do live demonstrations of these impressive feats during their courses ‘shows’ and book launches.
+What they won’t show you is any peer reviewed evidence or be able to explain why these methods are not repeatable in other situations/environments, blaming the therapists for doing the method incorrectly, rather than let the method itself come under scrutiny.

 No 4: The ‘celebrity’ Therapist

-More concerned with WHO they treat rather than HOW they treat, the celebrity therapist will attempt to prove their worth and credentials by displaying photos of them standing next to, shaking hands with, hugging, or treating a sporting, tv, or social media ‘celebrity’.
+More concerned about WHO they treat than HOW they treat, the celebrity therapist will attempt to prove their credentials and skills by showing photos of them standing next to, shaking hands with, hugging, or even posing in a cheesy thumbs up position with a ‘celebrity’.

-The celebrity therapist will boast about their status and their famous clients as often as they can, claiming that they were hand picked to support the celebrity due to their reputation or skill set, when in fact it is usually due to a random coincidence, or a friend of a friend pulling a few strings to get them connected.
+The celebrity therapist will boast about their status and their famous friends as often and as vociferously as they can, claiming that they were hand picked to support the celebrity due to their reputation or skill set, when in fact it is usually only due to a friend of a friend pulling a few strings to get them connected.

 No 5: The ‘I’ve got more qualifications than you’ Therapist

-These therapists are easy to spot, they are the ones who always place the full 26 letters after their name on all their social media profiles, emails, and letter heads eg Dr A Noying BSc (hons), MSc, PhD, MACP, SRP, CSP, CSCS, NASA, ASAP, PDQ, JLS, DFS… FFS!
+These therapists are easy to spot, they are the ones who always place the full 26 letters after their name on every single letter or email eg Dr A Noying BSc (hons), MSc, PhD, MACP, SRP, CSP, CSCS, NASA, ASAP, PDQ, JLS, DFS… FFS!

-These shunt funters think these letter are like war medals to be displayed like medals of honour, and they also tend to go to great lengths to introduce themselves by their full list of titles and qualifications when you meet them, telling you very quickly which university they are associated with, and will soon ask you for your affiliations and qualifications to decide if it’s worth talking to you any further.
+They think these initials are like medals to be displayed and the more the better.
+They also tend to go to great lengths to introduce themselves by their qualifications when you first meet them, telling you very quickly which university they are associated with, and will soon ask you for your affiliations and qualifications to decide if it’s worth talking to you any further.

 No 6: The ‘I’ve got more experience than you’ Therapist

-These therapists have been around since the dawn of time.
-They are the dinosaurs of the profession.
-They can be spotted by the forlorn look in their eyes, the twisted and gnarled fingers from years of massage and manipulation, and can often be seen flicking through the pension investors handbook.
+Thirty-eight years doing this job and these therapists have been around since the dawn of time.
+They are the Yoda’s of the professions.
+They can be spotted by the wise forlorn look in their eyes, the weathered and worn hands from years of manual therapy and are often seen flicking through the current pension investors handbook.

-Although wise and wizened after years of dealing with people most are now hopelessly out of touch with current evidence and practice, having long ago given up bothering to read anything remotely scientific and having become increasingly tired of the constant change in practice and methods.
+Although immensely wise and experienced in the art of dealing with people, most of these matriarchs are now unfortunately hopelessly out of touch with current practice, having long ago becoming tired of the constant change in practice and methods, and so have given up.

-These matriarchs think the profession is on a merry-go-round and if they stay still long enough it won’t be long before what they have always done comes back into vogue.
-They are now quick to crush new ideas and thinking as youthful exuberance and inexperience and instead insist younger therapists trust their years of experience rather than current research or evidence.
+They have not attended a course since 1986 which was on current concepts in Faraday bathing, and the last journal article they read was on how friction massage breaks adhesions and increases blood flow.
+They think the profession is on a merry-go-round and if they stay still long enough it won’t be long before what they have always done comes back into vogue.
+They are now quick to crush new ideas and thinking as youthful exuberance and inexperience and are keen for younger therapists to learn from them and follow in their ways happy now to trust their years of past experience rather than current research or evidence.

-These couch potatoes are quick to tell patients do more exercise, get fitter or stronger yet haven’t run to the end of their own street or lifted anything remotely heavy in years.
-They will often ask patients to do things that they would or could never do.
+These couch potatoes are quick to advise patients do more exercise, get fitter or stronger yet look like they haven’t run to the end of the street since they were a kid, or lifted anything remotely heavy repeatedly apart from their own fridge door.
+They will often ask a patient to do an exercise that they themselves have never done or are unable to do, and when on the rare occurrence they do attempt to demonstrate an exercise they tend to look like a drunken walrus… on roller skates… with bad asthma!

 No 8: The ‘functional movement’ Therapist

-The functional movement therapist has no time for effective frivolous nonsense like squats, deadlifts or shoulder presses, instead they work on grids, with cable machines, indian clubs and voodoo bands.
-They also have no time for any exercise that involves standing on two legs or on a stable surface….
-If you ain’t standing on one leg, on a bosu, whilst waving a mace… you just ain’t moving functional bro!
+The functional movement therapist has no time for frivolous nonsense like squats, deadlifts or shoulder presses, instead insisting they work on floor mats with grids and crosses marked out all over it, Kaiser cable machines and voodoo bands.
+The functional movement therapist also has no time for any exercise that involves standing on two legs or moving both limbs together.
+Simply put if you ain’t standing on one leg, on a bosu whilst waving a limb about you just ain’t functional bro!

 No 9: The ‘alternative’ Therapist

-These therapists are often seen munching on some vegan lentil soya bean salad whilst discussing how their chakra is a little off centre due to some misalignment in the planets this week.
-They will consult the horoscopes and astrology charts rather than research journals, and have an array of strange shaped rocks and lumps of coloured glass on their desks that they wave over their patients preferring to work on auras and energy fields rather than muscles and joints
+These therapists are often seen munching on some vegan lentil soya bean salad whilst discussing how their chakra is off centre due to some misalignment in the planets this week.
+They will consult the horoscopes and astrology charts rather than research journals and has an array of strange shaped rocks and lumps of coloured glass on their desks that they occasionally rub over patients, thats if they touch them at all, usually preferring to work on patients auras and energy fields.

-They will also constantly talk about mystical energy and life forces that flows through all of us, yet have absolutely no idea who Obi Wan Kenobi is or understand you when you tell them “these are not the droids you are looking for”
+They will also constantly talk about the life force that flows through all of us, yet have absolutely no idea who Obi Wan Kenobi is or understand you when you tell them “these are not the droids you are looking for”

 They advertise their services anywhere and everywhere, rather than rely on word of mouth, as they have none.
 They are usually in collaboration or partnership with other likeminded businesses scumbags and all tend to promote each other and form groups that self-feed referrals and so more profit for each other.
 These are the worst type of therapists and need to be pushed out of the profession.